 In addition, it is vital that you have sufficient jawbone density and strength to support implant posts.
 If you have suffered extensive bone deterioration after tooth loss, we may recommend a bone graft or sinus lift to strengthen compromised tissue and make room for dental implants.
 In addition, we can perform tooth extraction for patients with severely compromised teeth.

 The Dental Implants Process

+The implants treatment process consists of several steps, beginning with a surgical procedure.
 To ensure your comfort during the procedure, Dr. Ray can administer a combination of anesthesia and sedation.
 He can then make a small incision in the gum line and embed the implant post in the jawbone.
 Once secured in place, Dr. Ray can close the incision with sutures.

 When you trust your smile to Ray Dental, you can feel confident that we will do everything in our power to ensure your comfort, safety, and satisfaction.